polar-app/polar-app/README.md

 ## Android Setup

 The standalone APK does compile via expo build:android does not work.
 It runs with the error "Default Activity Not Found".
-However the non-standalone APK functions.
+However, the non-standalone APK functions.

 ### To Run from APK (non-standalone) via Android Studio: